Howdy Fort Worth/Tarrant County Aggie Moms!

 We are Mothers of Texas A&M Students both past and present who have formed a sisterhood of support for our Aggie Students.
 We meet monthly during the school year and host events for charitable and educational purposes.

 Our Fort Worth/Tarrant County Aggie Moms Club was the second club ever established when the Aggie Mothers’ Groups began in 1922.
-Don’t we look good for 97?!
-We have fun together while supporting our Aggie Students and TAMU Organizations, so come join us!
+We have fun together while supporting our Aggie Students as well as TAMU related Organizations, so come join us!

 It’s only $25 to join our club and the money supports our operations fund which ultimately supports our local scholarship efforts.
 As a member you can attend our monthly meetings as a supportive network with other Aggie Moms and gain valuable insight for providing comfort and welfare to our local Aggie Students that will offer a better college experience during their time at A&M. You can also receive special Aggie Mom discount offers.
 So please join us if you have not already!